oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database.html.markdown

 	* `type` - Type of the database backup destination.
 	* `vpc_password` - For a RECOVERY_APPLIANCE backup destination, the password for the VPC user that is used to access the Recovery Appliance.
 	* `vpc_user` - For a RECOVERY_APPLIANCE backup destination, the Virtual Private Catalog (VPC) user that is used to access the Recovery Appliance.
-* `autonomous_exadata_infrastructure_id` - **No longer used.** For Autonomous Database on dedicated Exadata infrastructure, the container database is created within a specified `cloudAutonomousVmCluster`.
+* `autonomous_exadata_infrastructure_id` - **No longer used.** For Autonomous AI Database on dedicated Exadata infrastructure, the container database is created within a specified `cloudAutonomousVmCluster`.
 * `autonomous_vm_cluster_id` - The OCID of the Autonomous VM Cluster.
 * `availability_domain` - The availability domain of the Autonomous Container Database.
 * `available_cpus` - Sum of CPUs available on the Autonomous VM Cluster + Sum of reclaimable CPUs available in the Autonomous Container Database.